 Students accepted for lab internships must present a negative COVID test conducted up to 72h prior to joining the lab.

 Who can apply

-IGC is looking for undergraduate students from all scientific disciplines (e.g., biology, biochemistry, mathematics, medicine, engineer and physics) motivated and interested in life sciences.
-Preference is given to second and third-year undergraduate students (at the time of application deadline).
+We welcome undergraduate students from any scientific background (e.g., biology, biochemistry, mathematics, medical science, engineering and physics) who are motivated and interested in life sciences.
+Preference is given to second and third-year students (at the time of enrollment).

 How to apply

 You can apply for seminars only or both seminars+lab internship.
 There are limited spaces for both options.

 Applications accepted exclusively in English via the online platform.Applications